 A methodology that has been successful with licensing data has been the dichotomization of the data distribution because of the nominal measurement of compliance vs non-compliance.
 Generally dichotomization of data is not recommended nor warranted but I have found that this approach is very successful with licensing data distributions.

-The formula for Chi-Square:
+The formula for Chi-Square which is critical in analyzing regulatory compliance data:

 The Formula for Chi Square Is